WIS-MICC-CellObservatory/SemiManual_Myelin_Profiles/README.md

-# Segmentation and quantification of mature isolated myelin rings from serialEM of PNS
+# Semi Manual segmentation of myelin profiles and g-ratio quantification

 ## Overview

-Semi Manual segmentation of myelin profiles and g-ratio quantification.
+Semi Manual segmentation of myelin profiles and g-ratio quantification is done in three steps

 1) Automaticaly segment Inner profiles:
 	Open the image , run "CountMayelinatedAxons.ijm"  macro